kubernetes-sigs/gateway-api/geps/gep-1713/index.md

           status: True
           reason: HostnameConflict
       // Other accepted listeners
       ```

-1. A listener on a ListenerSet without a defined port
-    - If the implementation supports `ListenerSetDynamicPortAssignment` :
-      - The listener must have the following status :
-        ```
-        name: listener-without-port
-        port: <unique dynamically assigned port value>
-        conditions:
-        - type: Accepted
-          status: True
-          reason: Accepted
-        - type: Programmed
-          status: True
-          reason: Programmed
-        ```

-      - The parent gateway has the following status :
-      ```
-      status:
-        AttachedListenerSets: 1
-      ```

-      - The request to the ListenerSet port must succeed.

-    - If the implementation does not support `ListenerSetDynamicPortAssignment` :
-        ```
-        name: listener-without-port
-        conditions:
-        - type: Accepted
-          status: False
-          reason: UnsupportedPort
-        - type: Programmed
-          status: False
-          reason: UnsupportedPort
-        ```

-      - The parent gateway has the following status :
-      ```
-      status:
-        AttachedListenerSets: 0
-      ```

 1. A listener on a ListenerSet allows routes from the same namespace as the ListenerSet